Federal Funding Sources

 The following programs offer opportunities for U.S. institutions to host Fulbright Visiting Scholars and professionals from abroad to lecture at U.S. colleges and universities.

-The Council for International Exchange of Scholars (CIES) provides travel awards through the Occasional Lecturer Fund), which enable Fulbright Visiting Scholars who are currently in the U.S. to accept guest lecturing invitations at colleges and universities.
+The Council for International Exchange of Scholars (CIES) provides travel awards through the Outreach Lecturing Fund, which enable Fulbright Visiting Scholars who are currently in the U.S. to accept guest lecturing invitations at colleges and universities.
 Deadline: None

 Fulbright Scholar-in-Residence Program